 £20,000.

-This is the total amount you are allowed to put into ISAs in the 2023/24 tax year (this could change in later years.)
-So, whether you are saving with a cash ISA, or investing in a stocks and shares ISA, a LISA, or an innovative finance ISA, the maximum contribution is £20,000 for that tax year.
+This is the total amount you are allowed to put into ISAs in the 2024/25 tax year (this could change in later years).
+So, whether you are saving with a cash ISA, or investing in a stocks and shares ISA, a LISA, or an innovative finance ISA, the combined maximum contribution is £20,000 for that tax year.
+Innovative finance ISAs are not available at Nutmeg.

-For the 2023/24 tax year, you can open and pay into one of each type of ISA each year, but your cumulative contributions in ISAs must not be above £20,000.
-This annual allowance will remain in place for the 2024/25 tax year, starting 6th April, though rules around ISA flexibility are changing.
+For the 2024/25 tax year, you can open and pay into each type of ISA during the year, but your cumulative contributions in ISAs must not be above £20,000.
+This annual allowance will remain in place for the 2025/26 tax year, starting 6th April.

 What is the annual allowance for a Lifetime ISA?